Specialist Prosthodontist London

 Patients are usually referred to a prosthodontist when full mouth rehabilitation is needed, meaning there is an incorrect bite which causes difficulty in eating and speech.
 A smile design is derived which involves restorations not only to improve functionality, but ensures great attention to aesthetic detail to give you a perfect smile.

-The process of seeing our Prosthodontist involves having a consultation to discuss main areas of concern, assessment of the patient’s habits and diet, and an impression is taken of both upper and lower teeth as well as a bite registration so that an articulated study model can be made.
+The process of seeing our Prosthodontist in London involves having a consultation to discuss main areas of concern, assessment of the patient’s habits and diet, and an impression is taken of both upper and lower teeth as well as a bite registration so that an articulated study model can be made.

 Once the models are made, a report detailing the findings of the assessment and future plans including all costs will be sent to the patient.
 Once the patient is happy to go ahead with the treatment plan, the treatment will begin.